polyglotdev/sre-foundation/sre-foundations.md

    3. SREs "shift left" and provide "wisdom of production" to development teams.
    4. In SRE we encourage **more** engineers to have experience of production deployments, **not less**
    5. No one team or individual should become the ops team.

+## SRE Service Level Objectives and Error Budgets

+### What is a SLO?

+- A Service Level Objective is a goal for how well a product or service should operate
+- SLOs are tightly linked to user experience
+  - If the SLOs are being met then the user will be happy
+- Setting and measuring service level objective is a key aspect of the SRE role
+- The most widely tracked SLO is availability
+- Products and services could and should have multiple SLOs
+- We use SLIs to measure if we are meeting our SLOs
+- Monitoring tool or service will provide the data used for checking compliance against the SLOs
+- 99.9% of web requests should be successful
+  - If there are 1 million requests, 1000 can fail and this is an **error budget**
+- Failure to hit an SLO must have consequences.
+If more than 1000 requests fail in a month the some remedial action must be taken.
+And this is an **error budget policy**